dtpublic/malhar-angular-dashboard/README.md

  - Fluid layout (widgets can have percentage-based width, or have width set in any other unit)

- - Any directive can be a widget (e.g. AngularUI directives)
+ - Any directive or template can be a widget

  - Connecting widgets to real-time data (WebSocket, REST, etc.)